rmelikov/aggio_sql_assessment/README.md

 ## Folder Info

-This folder contains a SQL assessment questions and answers from `2020-01-21`.
+This folder contains a SQL assessment with questions and answers from `2020-01-21`.